peekxc/move_schedules/reviews_jact.md

 > c) Line 6 calls the function GreedySchedule.
 There is no such algorithm in the paper.
 There is Alg.
 5 in the appendix, LCS-sort, but there is no greedy heuristic in it.
 Also, it computes the LIS internally, while GreedySchedule takes the longest increasing sequence as a second argument.
 Please fix this.

-- TODO: The GreedySchedule algorithm wasn't included in part because it corresponded to simply modifying line 6 in Alg.
+- The "GreedySchedule" algorithm wasn't included in part because it corresponded to simply modifying line 6 in Alg.
 5 (choosing the next 'symbol' / simplex to move) with equation (22).
 In this revision, we've not only made this much more explicit, but we've also simplified the notation of the inner schedule construction algorithm.

 >  Page 17, the paragraph after Def.
 1: ‘the former can be that can be solved optimally’ - this sentence should be fixed.